 Along with that, don’t forget to create a consensus with your team about where it wants to get started with product operations.
 Decide which area is most important to address first and then start creating the job description.
 Look at other companies’ job descriptions for inspiration and evaluate what’s important to you.
 There’s no cookie-cutter job description for product operations because processes and templates at one company may be very, very different from the next, but it can help jumpstart the process.

-Last but not least, creating a product operations team is a challenge because they aren’t revenue generating.
+Last but not least, creating a product operations team is a challenge because they aren’t revenue-generating.
 To overcome this, make sure to be able to tie their outcomes and deliverables towards greater customer value.
 At the end of the day, better business outcomes equal more revenue.

-For more help to get started with product operations, check out Denise Tille’s Prod Ops 101 Masterclass on Produx Labs!
+Check out Denise Tille’s Prod Ops 101 Masterclass on Produx Labs!